googlearchive/polymer-element-catalog/guides/using-elements.md

 -   [Neon elements](/browse?package=neon-elements).
 Animation-related elements.

 -   [Platinum elements](/browse?package=platinum-elements).
-Elements for app-like features, like push notifications and offline caching.
+Elements for app-like features, like push notifications, offline caching and bluetooth.

 If you find a component you want while browsing the docs, simply click the